RLittlesII/rodneylittlesii/drafts/posts/null-is-the-absence-of-a-thing.md

 ### `bool?` is not the new "3 way state"

-Yes, the _null state_ creats a built in 3 state `enum`.
+Yes, the _null-state_ creats a built in 3 state `enum`.
 I know it's tempting to use this in places.
 Resist.
 While it is fine for some use cases, it is not scalable.
 The second you need a fourth value, you have a lot of code to modify.

 ### methods can accept null arguments and still guard against them being null

 Back to our `Application.Current?` example, you don't expect it to be null, but it _can_ be null.
 If you don't want it to be null when you are using it, you should guard against it.
-We don't want the objects _null state_ to potentially bite us, we have to take responsibility for it.
+We don't want the objects _null-state_ to potentially bite us, we have to take responsibility for it.

 ### nullable default method parameters are fine internal to a system, but shouldn't cross "subsystem" boundaries